dalesgit/zettelkasten/Poetry/poetry-12-01.md

 as meagre as it is?

 I didn't bid them
-take the measure of kmy living, how much less my dying.
+take the measure of my living, how much less my dying.
 Do I owe it to my parents?
 One I knew by his absence;